Reframing Mobility in the Aging Population

 Subjective — (psychological, attitudes, perceptions)

 James previously worked as a building manager in his neighbourhood and also worked in landscaping.
-James now spends the majority of his time reading, and findings peace through his meditation practice, something he has been practicing on and off since he was 14.
+James now spends the majority of his time reading, and finding peace through his meditation practice, something he has been practicing on and off since he was 14.
 James seeks out relationships with the individuals in his local yoga class as they are ‘like-minded’ and he enjoys this.
 Although his physical ailments have increased over the years, he describes himself and his fellow like-minded yoga friends as all happier than they were when they were younger.

 Context — (financial, built, social, natural environment and culture)